Luligu/matterbridge-example-dynamic-platform/README.md

 Matterbridge dynamic platform example plugin is a template to develop your own plugin using the dynamic platform.

+It exposes a switch with onOff, a light with onOff-levelControl-colorControl, an outlet with onOff and a WindoweCovering device.

+All these devices continuously change state and position.
+The plugin also shows how to use all the command handlers (you can control all the devices).

 See the guidelines on [Matterbridge](https://github.com/Luligu/matterbridge/blob/main/README.md) for more information.